tanya-ranjan2/Image-Video-Caption-Generator/README.md

 This repository contains implementation of an image captioning system.
 This system takes as input an image and generates a caption describing about the image.

-The objective is to build a model of Image caption generator using CNN and LSTM, converts the trained model as API and integrate it with interactive user interface application.
+The objective is to build a model of Image caption generator using *CNN* and *LSTM*, converts the trained model as API and integrate it with interactive user interface application.

 <p align="center">